 I really like the kinds of sprinkles that you would use for cupcakes and ice cream.
 Although they may look like the regular sprinkles, they aren’t made for heating.
 Because you’ll be adding the sprinkles immediately after baking, you don’t need to be limited by the same old sprinkles you use all the time.

 The secret ingredient that takes these white chocolate chip pudding cookies to an extreme level of goodness is vanilla pudding mix!
 You won’t believe the difference.

 The pudding mix adds intense vanilla flavor and makes the cookies more moist.
 It’s the same thing you may have seen with cake mixes that include pudding right in the mix.
 Delicious!

 Making Uniform Cookies

 You’ll make nicely sized pudding cookies with a cookie scoop.
 Using a cookie scoop makes perfectly sized little mounds of cookie dough.
 It looks nice to have a stack of cookies of the same size, of course.
 But, there is another purpose as well.

 It’s best to have your cookies of a uniform size so everything finishes baking at the same time.
 You don’t want some of your cookies to be soft and chewy cookies while some are crunchy.

 I learned a new thing when making these cookies.
 Not all sheet pans are created equally!
 Rather than wait until the baking sheets cooled, I got out one of the older cookie sheets.

-These cookies in the photographs here are a beautiful cookie and they melted perfectly, spreading out nicely, producing cookies a little bigger than 2 ½”.
+These cookies in the photographs here are a beautiful cookie and they melted perfectly, spreading out nicely, producing cookies about 3″ across.
 They’re soft and chewy and wonderful.

 It’s the vanilla pudding in the cookies that really makes the difference.